emscripten-core/emscripten/docs/process.md

    name release.
 Running this [`./scripts/create_release.py`][create_release] script will update [emscripten-releases-tags.json][emscripten_releases_tags], adding a new version.
 The script will create a new git branch that can be uploaded as a PR.
-An example of this PR can be emscripten-core/emsdk#1071.
+An example of this PR is emscripten-core/emsdk#1071.
 1. [Tag][emsdk_tags] the `emsdk` repo with the new version number, on the commit that does the update, after it lands on main.
-1. [Tag][emscripten_tags] the `emscripten` repo with the new version number, on the commit referred to in the [DEPS][DEPS] file above.
+1. [Tag][emscripten_tags] the `emscripten` repo with the new version number, on the commit referred to in the [DEPS][DEPS] (or DEPS.tagged-release) file above.
 1. Update [`emscripten-version.txt`][emscripten_version] and
    [`ChangeLog.md`][changelog] in the emscripten repo to refer the next, upcoming, version.
-An example of this PR can be emscripten-core/emscripten#17439.
+An example of this PR is emscripten-core/emscripten#17439.

 Major version update (1.X.Y to 1.(X+1).0)